SuperClaudioo/DaVinci-Resolve-Auto-Clip-Color/README.md

    - On MacOS is' in:
       `/Library/Application Support/Blackmagic Design/DaVinci Resolve/Fusion/Scripts/Utility`
    3. Drop the `.py` files into this `Utility` folder.
+       -  `You might have to restart DaVinci Resolve Studio for it to work`
    4. In Resolve, run your desired script from the **Workspace** > **Scripts** menu.
 <img width="707" height="1168" alt="Screenshot 2026-09-08 125401" src="https://github.com/user-attachments/assets/17cf0db1-5480-4a66-859d-44e32d3aaed2" />